 Norris Bridge Project

 VOF staff was requested to provide testimony at the SCC hearing on this rebuild project, which would upgrade a power line that crosses the Rappahannock River at Norris Bridge between Lancaster County and Middlesex County.
-This line is the primary source of power for the Northern Neck.
+The section of line to be replaced is one of two crossings of the Rappahannock that form part of the Dominion transmission network providing power to the Northern Neck.
 Details can be found here.

 In its testimony, VOF expressed concerns about new towers obscuring views of Parrot’s Island, a VOF easement in the Rappahannock River that is visible from the bridge.
 Because of its high visibility to the traveling public, the Parrot’s Island easement included “preservation of scenic open space”.